Here is a brief artist’s statement.

 (Photo cred: Sherwood Media)

-There was a time when I thought I was above what many call a “mid-life crisis".
+There was also a time when I thought I was above what many call a “mid-life crisis".
 I hadn't yet learned that a mid-life crisis has less to do with age.
 It has more to do with how I handle dropping my plates.

 A mid-life crisis has far more to do with the fact that many, many people are aptly able to keep a lot of plates spinning for a lot of years.
 But no human can spin #allthoseplates indefinitely.
 Some people begin dropping plates in high school.
 Most people happen to be 35 - 50 years old when the breakage begins.